Novavax COVID-19 shot could be cleared for U.S. use by May: CEO

-(Reuters) - Novavax Inc’s chief executive said on Monday its COVID-19 vaccine could be cleared for use in the United States as soon as May if U.S. regulators authorize it based on data from the company’s British trial, which could be completed as soon as April.
+(Reuters) - Novavax Inc’s chief executive said on Monday that its COVID-19 vaccine could be cleared for use in the United States as soon as May if U.S. regulators authorize it based on data from the company’s British trial, which could be completed “in the coming weeks.”

-But he added that talks with the U.S. Food and Drug Administration are ongoing and the FDA may require that Novavax submit data from its U.S. trial, which could take an additional two months to read out and push back U.S. clearance to mid-summer.
+However, he said, talks with the U.S. Food and Drug Administration are ongoing and the agency may require Novavax to submit data from its U.S. trial, which could take an additional two months to complete, pushing back U.S. clearance to mid-summer.

+Novavax shares were off 5.6% at $226.85 in extended trading after initially rising following release of its quarterly results.
+The shares have soared about 2,400% from $9.82 on Jan.
+21, 2020, when the company announced it was developing a vaccine against the coronavirus.

+Preliminary data from its UK trial released in January showed the vaccine to be around 96% effective against the original version of the coronavirus and around 86% effective against the now widely circulating variant first discovered in Britain.

 Novavax can already manufacture its shots at scale and will be able to have tens of millions of doses stockpiled and ready to ship in the United States when it receives authorization, Chief Executive Stanley Erck said.